Unholy (Sam Smith and Kim Petras song): Composition

-Its lyrics are about an adulterous family man who goes to a strip club behind his wife's back to have sex.
+Its lyrics are about an adulterous heterosexual family man who goes to a strip club behind his wife's back to have sex.
 Smith described it as being about "liberating oneself from the clutches of others' secrets".
 In its hook, Smith sings, "Mummy don't know Daddy's getting hot/At the Body Shop/Doing something unholy"—referencing the Body Shop, the first all-nude strip club on the Sunset Strip in Hollywood—accompanied by an "oh-wee-oh-wee-oh" chant popularized by the winged monkeys from the 1939 film The Wizard of Oz.
 Petras's verse features braggadocio and sees her asking her lover to buy her luxury clothing.
 Chris Molanphy of Slate remarked upon the song's "sinister edge" and "high-camp energy" and compared it to "early-2010s peak-EDM era" pop music by artists such as Avicii and Kesha.
 Neil McCormick of The Telegraph described it as "a cross between a Brecht & Weill cabaret showstopper and a Pet Shop Boys electro stomp".